akuklev/akuklev/what-are-dependent-types.md

 }
 // WRONG
 ```
 This example terminates with an `InvalidArgumentException` unless called with exactly one command-line parameter.
 Otherwise it is meant to print `Hello, {first command-line parameter}!`.
 However, if executed with command-line parameter like `"Robert %d Jones"` it would either crash or read out specitic memory bytes where `printf` would expect its nonexistent addtional argument (due to `%d` in the template) to be stored.
-However, with dependently-typed `printf()` this example wouldn't compile because the number of additional `printf()`-arguments and their types cannot be determined in compile-time.
+With dependently-typed `printf()` this example wouldn't compile because the number of additional `printf()`-arguments and their types cannot be determined in compile-time.
 In order to make it compile, one has to ensure there are zero additional arguments.
 For example, like this
 ```cpp
 main(nat argc, string[argc] argv) {
   if (argc != 1) throw InvalidArgumentException;